Welcome to Xequence!

 - Controllers sent from other apps or hardware.
 Controllers (CCs) that are not yet configured on the current Xequence instrument are automatically added if "Auto-add controllers" is enabled (a list of detected new controllers will be shown after recording finishes).

-Recorded notes will be quantized automatically according to the settings in the "Q" menu in the top toolbar (you can choose the "Off" option if you do not want quantization, or if you want to quantize manually later).
+Recorded notes will be quantized automatically according to the settings in the "Quantize" menu in the top toolbar (you can choose the "Off" option if you do not want quantization, or if you want to quantize manually later).

 Recording into the Arranger